The American School of Tegucigalpa

 History of the Americas

 AST is accredited by Advanced ED and the International Baccalaureate Program.
 The Honduran Ministry of Education grants the national degree of Bachillerato to students who comply with additional credits and 160 hours of community service.

 EXTRA CURRICULAR ACTIVITIES

-The activities sponsored by staff after school include Operation Smile, Art Club, Bible Study, Knowledge Bowl, Student Council, Math Olympics, Environmental Club, Honduras Project, Cheerleading, Cross Country, Science Club, Band, Extiende tu Mano, Jóvenes en Acción, Casitas Kennedy, Bencaleth Orphanage.
+The activities sponsored by staff after school include Operation Smile, Art Club, Bible Study, Knowledge Bowl, Student Council, Math Olympics, Environmental Club, Honduras Project, Cheerleading, Cross Country, Science Club, Band, Extiende tu Mano, Jóvenes en Acción, Habitat for Humanity, Bencaleth Orphanage.
 Our students also collaborate in fund-raising activities for children with cerebral palsy, homeless and senior citizens.
 Students attend leadership conferences such as HACIA Democracy, Model United Nations and Junior State of America.

-The AST offers the opportunity for athletic competition in three varsity sports: cross country, basketball, soccer and volleyball.
+The AST offers the opportunity for athletic competition in four varsity sports: cross country, basketball, soccer and volleyball.
 AST teams compete nationally and internationally against schools affiliated with the Association of Bilingual Schools of Honduras (ABSH) and the Association of American Schools of Central America (AASCA).
-During the academic year 2015-2016, AST won 6 national tournaments 3 in basketball and 3 in soccer; also 2 Central American championships, 1 soccer and 1 in Basketball.